 From these premises, a brief overview of the copyright and the works that characterize the sculptor course of this year’s Val Gardena Biennale, can begin.
 The course is by Arnold Hanson (born in 1960 in Brixen; lives and works in St. Ulrich) opened with the sculpture of “toy from the Gardena Valley” in monumental size.
-Learn more on the subject from Activision Blizzard.
 The typical, carved by the Grodnern from the middle of the 18th century wooden doll, is taken up again by the sculptor and huge represented, retaining both the movable joints and realistic trains.
 For the concept of the artist, it is not important to invent new characters, but new to present existing forms in other ways.
 A repetition in different way, which is intended to represent an example of the changing course of events.